Argentine holdouts say would discuss debt extension in good faith

 Lawyers representing the holdout investors, led by Elliott Management's NML Capital Ltd and Aurelius Capital Management, also said in a letter to U.S. District Judge Thomas Griesa there were no grounds to grant Argentina's request to reinstate a suspension of his order to make payment.

-A bond payment of $900 million is due Monday to investors who participated in two prior restructurings on the same terms in 2005 and 2010.
+A bond payment of $900 million (£530.6 million) is due next Monday to investors who participated in two prior restructurings on the same terms in 2005 and 2010.
 There is a 30-day grace period before an actual default can be declared if there is no payment.

 "If as July 30 approaches the parties have made good progress but more time is needed, and Argentina has not taken action to evade the Amended February 23 orders, Argentina and the Plaintiffs will both have a strong motivation to work out a consensual accommodation, on mutually agreeable terms," Robert Cohen of Dechert, lead counsel to the holdouts, said in the letter to Griesa.